Inzhenerka/docs.getdbt.tech/website/blog/2025-04-18-dbt-mcp-server.md

 We’ve [known for a while](https://roundup.getdbt.com/p/semantic-layer-as-the-data-interface) that the combination of structured data from your dbt project + LLMs is a potent combo (particularly when using the dbt Semantic Layer).
 The question has been, what is the best way to provision this across a wide variety of LLM applications in a way that puts the power in the hands of the Community and the ecosystem, rather than us building out a series of one-off integrations.

 The dbt MCP server provides access to a set of *tools* that operate on top of your dbt project.
 These tools can be called by LLM systems to learn about your data and metadata.

+**Remember, as with any AI workflows, to make sure that you are taking appropriate caution in terms of giving these access to production systems and data.
+Consider starting in a sandbox environment or only granting read permissions**

 There are three primary functions of the dbt MCP server today.